imnotknow/redisblue/README.md

 What this module does:

-Retrieves all records in a specified top level namespace returns an array of objects.
+Retrieves all records in a specified top level namespace and returns an array of objects.

 Turns each object into an event emitter.